 I seek to create a sense of unity in an audience by bringing experiences to the stage that are accessible to people of all backgrounds.
 The complexities of interpersonal connections and the small, yet salient and oddly familiar moments they create are at the center of my work.

-Directing Associate at New Stage Theatre
+Assistant Directing at New Stage Theatre

-Directing Children's Theatre at French Woods
+Directing Children's Musical Theatre at French Woods

 At French Woods Festival for the Performing Arts I directed some wonderful children with a two and a half week rehearsal schedule for two hours a day.
 The Little Mermaid with 9-11yr olds and How to Eat Like a Child with 7-9yr olds challenged me under this time frame to learn about the kids quickly and manage rehearsal time as efficiently as possible.